Canonical111/FunBoot/README.md

 For better performance, load the package AppleAccelerate on MacOS with Apple Silicon or mkl on Intel CPU.

 "using AppleAccelerate" or "using mkl"

+You can only run the test script for the moment.
+We will add a Mathematica package to generate the functional table.